 Texas Southwind Vineyard and Winery

-Open since 2009, Texas Southwind Vineyard and Winery creates some of the best white, red and fruit wine in Texas.
+Since 2009, Texas Southwind Vineyard and Winery creates some of the best white, red, and fruit wine in Texas.
 Located on 145 acres of farmland near Refugio, a 45-minute drive north of Corpus Christi, the vineyard primarily uses Lenoir grapes to create its tasty spirits.
 Offering about 20 varieties of wines ranging from peach fruit to Chardonnay and a black rose.
 Guests can order flights or sample six to eight wines for less than $10 per person.

 Val Verde Winery – Opened in 1883